 Day 4: Sisteron to Malaucene and the vineyards of Gigondas

-Day 5: Day ride from Malaucene - ‘Parc regional des Baronnies Provencales'
+Day 5: Day ride from Malaucène - ‘Parc regional des Baronnies Provencales'

-The routes outlined for day 5 & 6 are interchangeable, depending on the weather forecast.
+The routes outlined for days 5 & 6 are interchangeable, depending on the weather forecast.
 But one thing is guaranteed – you are going to have a great final two days out on your bike!
 The mountains to the north of Ventoux are often overlooked, but as you will discover, they are stunningly beautiful.

 Our excursion into the Parc regional des Baronnies Provencales takes you over the Côte de Bluye (578m), whilst the Challenge option detours early into the ride to take on the Col du Perty (1302m) and the Col St-Jean (1158m).

-Day 6: Mont Ventoux day ride
+Day 6: Mont Ventoux

-Day 7: Travel Back
+Day 7: Departure day

-Please see our Trip Notes for all travel information including airport pick up and drop off times, which will help you to book the best flight.
+Please see our Trip Notes for all travel information, including airport pick-up and drop-off times, which will help you to book the best flight.